 Glantz points to an article in “Scientific American,” “Smoking or Vaping May Increase the Risk of a Severe Coronavirus Infection,” a story from CNN, “How smoking, vaping and drug use might increase risks from COVID-19,” and a post from Dr. Nora Volkow, director of the National Institute on Drug Abuse, “COVID-19: Potential Implications for Individuals with Substance Use Disorders,” which warns, “Because it attacks the lungs, the coronavirus that causes COVID-19 could be an especially serious threat to those who smoke tobacco or marijuana or who vape.”

 CANNABIS WITHOUT SMOKING

 For many cannabis consumers and patients, smoking has been the only option available to get much-needed relief.
 1906 offers them non-smokable alternatives for consumption.

 After entering the Colorado market with low- and controlled dose, fast-acting and delicious chocolate edibles, 1906 recently released Drops.
-Available in six thoughtful formulations, designed to aid energy, arousal, relaxation, sleep, focus, or a happy mood, these coated, easy-to-swallow, pressed tablets combine THC and CBD, plus super-effective adaptogens and herbs.
+Available in six thoughtful formulations, designed to aid energy, arousal, relaxation, focus, or a happy mood, these coated, easy-to-swallow, pressed tablets combine THC and CBD, plus super-effective adaptogens and herbs.
 The result of years of research, 1906 Drops move beneficial, functional cannabis treatments into the medicine cabinet.